spiral/framework/README.md

 - ORM Abstract and Parent classes handling
 - ORM Virtual Documentation generation
 - ORM UML export (only classes export done at the moment)
-- HTTP PSR7 update to match the latest specs
+- Storage Component PSR7 update with guzzle and backend